Optimism in Equality Saturation: Related Work

-Several relational abstract domains have been proposed, including difference bounds \cite{mine_dbms}, difference abstraction \cite{mine_graph_based}, octagons \cite{mine_octagon}, pentagons \cite{pentagons}, two variables per inequality \cite{tvpi}, and equalities (using e-graphs to store the equivalence relation) \cite{alien_expressions}.
+Several relational abstract domains have been proposed, including difference bounds \cite{mine_dbms}, difference abstraction \cite{mine_graph_based}, octagons \cite{mine_octagon, singh_octagon}, pentagons \cite{pentagons}, polyhedra \cite{polyhedra, fast_polyhedra}, Karr's domain \cite{karr}, two variables per inequality \cite{tvpi}, and equalities (using e-graphs to store the equivalence relation) \cite{alien_expressions}.
+E-class analysis has not yet been extended to arbitrary relational domains---we believe this is an important direction for future work.
 As relational abstractions store an abstract value per pair, or even tuple, of variables, the entire abstract state can grow quite large.
 Some prior work takes advantage of sparseness in the relations between variables \cite{singh_octagon}.
 Another approach uses a data structure called a ``labeled union find'' to store some weakly relational domains by a spanning tree, rather than a fully connected graph \cite{labeled_union_find}.
-A weakly relational domain can be used to ``map factorize'' a compatible non-relational domains, meaning the non-relational domain is only stored per relational class, rather than per program variable.
-The equivalence relation stored in an e-graph can be seen as the maximal example of this, as it is compatible with every other abstraction (including non-relational and relational abstractions).
-An interesting property of e-graphs is that they not only factor abstractions by equivalence classes, but they also factor \textit{terms} by equivalence classes---this is how e-graphs compactly represent a large (sometimes infinite) set of equivalent terms \cite{nelson1980}.
-An interesting direction for future work could be exploring factoring terms by relations other than equivalence relations---labeled union finds could be used to factor terms that are equivalent modulo a group action \cite{omelets_need_onions}.
+A weakly relational domain can be used to ``map factorize'' compatible non-relational domains, meaning the non-relational domain is only stored per relational class, rather than per program variable.
+The equivalence relation stored in an e-graph has been viewed by some prior work as an abstraction \cite{alien_expressions} and can be seen as a maximal version of map factorization---e-class analysis stores a fact per e-class, not per e-node, and is compatible with every non-relational abstraction.
+E-graphs not only factor abstractions by equivalence classes but also \emph{terms}---this is how e-graphs compactly represent a large (sometimes infinite) set of equivalent terms \cite{nelson1980}.
+An interesting direction for future work could be exploring factoring terms by relations other than equivalence relations---labeled union finds could be used to factor terms that are equivalent modulo a group action, for example \cite{omelets_need_onions}.

 \paragraph{Combining Analyses and Transformations}